- Expedition Ship

 - Price from

 Summary : A massive rookery of penguins shuffles across a frozen shore, a pod of whales glides through frigid waters, dramatic landscapes float off in the distance—welcome to Antarctica.
-You'll sail the Drake Passage past the South Shetland Islands and then really explore the western coast of the Antarctic Peninsula.
+You'll sail the Drake Passage past the South Shetland Islands and then really explore the western coast of the Antarctic Peninsula, venturing farther south than most on a quest for the Antarctic Circle.
 The safe and comfortable Expedition is ideally suited to these icy waters and its expert staff are there to ensure you'll fully appreciate all the majesty you encounter.
 Prepare yourself for an adventure like no other.

 Activities : Birding, Camping, Hiking, Kayaking